Tag Archives: antioxidants

 There are also a number of Superfoods that have wonderful antioxidant properties including spirulina, acai, mangosteen, raw dark chocolate, many berries, beans, apples, plus many others.

-It is worth noting that there are lots of different types of antioxidants and each has a different role, able to work at a different level of defense.
+Remember there are many different types of antioxidants and each has a different role, able to work at a different level of defense.
 Some such as vitamin C, stop the reaction before it starts, preventing the formation of free radicals.
 Others including the most potent one for this, Vitamin E, scavenge free radicals to break the chain.
 Others promote the decomposition of the damaged cell.
 You need a variety of antioxidants as your cells are protected by the combined efforts of lots of different antioxidants.

 Amongst the vitamins, vitamin E, vitamin C and beta-carotene are antioxidants.
 They must be found in your diet as your body can’t manufacture them.
-Although Vitamin C, E and A all have antioxidant properties remember that many vitamin supplements are made from synthetic forms of the vitamin, and the value of using these man made versions raises questions, as they have been found to be detrimental to your health, particularly vitamin E. Look for natural sources of antioxidants in preference.
+Although Vitamin C, E and A all have antioxidant properties remember that many vitamin supplements are made from synthetic forms of the vitamin, and the value of using these man-made versions raises questions.
+Some have been found to be detrimental to your health, particularly vitamin E. Look for natural sources of antioxidants in preference.

 So you can see if you want to keep away the many chronic diseases caused by free radical damage that plague us today you need a broad range of good-quality foods rich in antioxidants in your diet on a regular basis to do the job.